Platform-OS/pos-module-core/README.md

 %}
 ```

-For this example the event object will look as:
+For this example, the event object will look as:

 ```json
 {